 Current American Quarter Horse Association (AQHA) rules will be used in the Speed Events Division for any questions not covered in the Western Division rules or these rules.
 All rules concerning appointments, including tack and attire, as listed in the Western Division will apply to Speed Events Division classes.
 The Western Division judge or a declared Speed Events Division judge must be present during the Speed Events Division classes.
 Speed Events Division classes may be divided into Horse and Pony divisions.
 The Horse Division is open to animals that measure more than 14.2 hands.
 The Pony Division includes all animals that measure 14.2 hands (58 inches) or less.
 Horses and ponies will not be allowed to cross-enter between divisions if offered separately.
+If no separate classes are offered, a youth may show one horse and one pony in the same class and the pony must be measured.
 Junior and Senior riders will not compete in the same class.